pieforproviders/pieforproviders/CONTRIBUTING.md

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with this project.

 Pie for Providers' [open issues](https://github.com/pieforproviders/pieforproviders/projects/3) are on our project board in the To Do column.
-We'll tag issues that would make a good first pull request for new contributors.
+We'll tag issues that would make a good first pull request for new contributors w/ the `good first issue` tag.
+The `help-wanted` tag is also a good one to look for.

-An easy way to get started helping the project is to *file an issue*.
+One way to get started helping the project is to *file an issue*.
 You can do that on the Pie for Providers' issues page by clicking on the green button at the right.
 Issues can include bugs to fix, features to add, or documentation that looks outdated.
+Our goal is to build an open and accessible API (with authentication and authorization protocols), as well as our front-end UI (see `/client`).
+If you see any way to help these goals that that we haven't flagged ourselves, please feel free to create an issue.

 Contributions to Pie for Providers should be made in the form of GitHub pull requests.
 When contributing to this repository with a pull request, please fill out the pull request template as completely as is reasonable.
 Each pull request will be reviewed by a core contributor (someone with permission to merge) and either merged into `develop` or given feedback for requested changes.